Shumaila-Hasan/amazon/README.md

-Features & Highlights
+# Features & Highlights

-Boost Electronics Category
+1. Boost Electronics Category
 Since Electronics drive the majority of revenue, expand premium product offerings (Apple, Canon, Sony).
 Introduce bundle offers or discounts on accessories to increase cross-selling.

-Engage Inactive Customers
+2. Engage Inactive Customers
 Target the 23.5% inactive customers with email campaigns, first-purchase discounts, and loyalty points.

-Improve Shipping Reliability
+3. Improve Shipping Reliability
 Address FedEx delays by reviewing contracts or shifting volume to more reliable providers (DHL, BluDart).

-Introduce real-time tracking & penalty clauses for late deliveries.
+4. Introduce real-time tracking & penalty clauses for late deliveries.

-.Enhance Payment Success Rate
+5. Enhance Payment Success Rate
 Partner with more secure gateways to reduce transaction failures.
 Improve refund handling speed to retain customer trust.

-Strengthen Top Sellers
+6. Strengthen Top Sellers
 Support high-performing sellers like AmazonBasics & AnkerDirect with better visibility and ad placements.

-Reduce cancellations by improving seller inventory forecasts.
+7. Reduce cancellations by improving seller inventory forecasts.

-Focus on High-Value Customers
+8. Focus on High-Value Customers
 Reward top-spending customers with exclusive offers, early access to sales, or premium memberships.

-Entity Relationship Diagram (ERD)
+# Entity Relationship Diagram (ERD)

 Below is the ERD of the database schema used in this project: